Rebecca Calisi

-Rebecca M. Calisi Rodriguez is an American neuroendocrinologist, wildlife biologist, and National Geographic Explorer.
+Rebecca Marie Calisi (born September 13, 1979) is an American neuroendocrinologist, wildlife biologist, and National Geographic Explorer.
 She is an Associate professor of Neurobiology, Physiology, and Behavior in the College of Biological Sciences at the University of California, Davis.
-Calisi leads a research team that studies how the brain controls sexual behavior, reproduction, and parental care, and how this changes under stress.
-As the Director for Science Communications at UC Davis, Calisi also studies science communication and advocates for inclusivity, equity, and diversity in STEM.
+She leads a research team that studies how the brain controls sexual behavior, reproduction, and parental care, and how this changes under stress.
+As the Director for Science Communications at UC Davis, she studies science communication and advocates for inclusivity, equity, and diversity in STEM.

 Early life and education

-Calisi was born in Dallas, Texas, on September 13, 1979 to Mexican-American mother, Dolores Rebecca (née Rodríguez), and Italian-American father, Anthony Paul Calisi.
+Calisi was born in Dallas, Texas, on September 13, 1979, to a Mexican-American mother, Dolores Rebecca (née Rodríguez), and an Italian-American father, Anthony Paul Calisi.
 When not in school, she spent a lot of her time on her maternal grandparents cattle ranch near the Texas-Mexico border.
-Constantly being surrounded by animals developed her passion for animal behavior from a young age, but she also had a talent for fine arts.
-Calisi attended Skidmore College in Saratoga Springs, New York, where she studied studio art and theater.
+Constantly being surrounded by animals developed her passion for animal behavior from a young age, but also had a talent for fine arts.
+She attended Skidmore College in Saratoga Springs, New York, where she studied studio art and theater.
 Some of her theater classmates included Lake Bell and Jon Bernthal.
 Calisi later moved to Massachusetts where she attended Boston College, majoring in cultural psychology and minoring in studio art.

 After completing her Bachelors of Arts in 2001, Calisi returned to Texas and was hired by the Dallas Independent School District as an Elementary School Teacher and an English as a Second Language Instructor for kindergarten through the 4th grade.
 Calisi stayed in this role for one year before being recruited by the Dallas Zoo and Aquarium in 2002 to teach and develop curricula for grades K-12.
-While at the Dallas Zoo, Calisi was commissioned to paint a mural for the Dallas Zoo's education center.
+There, she was commissioned to paint a mural for the zoo's education center.

 During this time, Calisi spent many hours volunteering on various animal conservation projects.
 The biologists she worked with noted that she had a talent for research and encouraged her to pursue a graduate degree in the science.
 She earned a Masters in Biology at the University of Texas, Arlington.
 Her research project involved studying the mating habits and coloration of a species of spiny lizard called Sceloporus pyrocephalus in which the females are brightly colored and aggressive.
-Calisi uncovered what hormones were driving changes in female coloration and aggression.
+She uncovered what hormones were driving changes in female coloration and aggression.
 Calisi completed her Masters in 2006.
-This work was seen as very progressive, in that most studies of aggression and coloration in any animal had focused on males.